11 of the Best Ski Jackets to Wear This Winter in 2025

 • You may need to add an extra layer underneath

-It’s available in sizes XS, S, M, L, XL, and XXL.
+Available sizes: XS, S, M, L, XL, and XXL

 Key Features